dchristl/macless-haystack/FAQ.md

 ```
 #### How can I use SSL if the endpoint runs on another machine than the UI?

 If you want to use Macless Haystack not on the same machine your browser is running or you want to use SSL, some extra steps are needed.
-You need a valid certificate, called certificate.pem in the server's folder (i.e. created with [Let's Encrypt](https://letsencrypt.org/) ) or you can rename the file rename_me.pem as root to certificate.pem and use my self signed one.
+You need a valid certificate, called certificate.pem in the server's folder or you can rename the file rename_me.pem as root to certificate.pem and use my self signed one.
 After that restart the container:
 ```
 sudo su
 cd /var/lib/docker/volumes/mh_data/_data